Nuclear C*-algebras: 99 problems: Computing nuclear dimension

 \begin{question}[{\cite[Question C]{ENSW:inPrep}}] Is the nuclear dimension of any graph {$C^*$}-algebra at most one? \end{question}

 As pointed out to us by the referee, arguably the first nuclear dimension computation for graph algebras is found in Winter and Zacharias foundational paper \cite{WinterZacharias:AIM}, where they show $\dim_{\mathrm{nuc}}(\mathcal O_n)=1$ for $n\in \mathbb N$ (they also obtained the estimate $\dim_{\mathrm{nuc}}(\mathcal O_\infty)\leq 2$; see \cite[Theorem 7.4]{WinterZacharias:AIM}).
 This calculation is performed using the standard graph model for $\mathcal O_n$, and not via another model accessed through classification.
 However, focus on the nuclear dimension of more general graph {$C^*$}-algebras really begins in \cite{RST:Adv}, which relies crucially on Enders' work \cite{Enders:JFA} showing that UCT Kirchberg algebras with torsion-free $K_1$-group have nuclear dimension $1$.
 Enders' theorem covers all simple purely infinite graph {$C^*$}-algebras.
 There are now a number of examples of positive answers to Problem \ref{q:NDimGraph} and also situations where the slightly larger upper bound of $2$ has been established.
 For example, for graph {$C^*$}-algebras with real rank zero,\footnote{A graph {$C^*$}-algebra has real rank zero if and only if the graph satisfies a property known (for slightly opaque reasons; see \cite[Section 6]{KPRR:JFA}) as `condition (K)' (\cite{JeongPark:JFA}).
 This condition (K) is a kind of freeness condition on the graph dynamics equivalent to all ideals being invariant under the gauge action.} the nuclear dimension is at most $2$ (\cite[Section~5]{RST:Adv}, \cite{FaurotSchafhauser:PAMS}).
-Real rank zero has the effect of ruling out algebras stably isomorphic to $C(\mathbb T)$ from the composition series of a graph algebra, allowing one to decompose a real rank zero graph {$C^*$}-algebra as an extension of an $\mathcal O_\infty$-stable quotient by an AF ideal; \cite[Theorem B]{FaurotSchafhauser:PAMS} obtains an optimal upper bound of one for graphs with condition (K) satisfying an additional condition on sources, by means of using the results on Problem \ref{q:NdimExtension} from \cite{Evington:JOT}.
+Real rank zero has the effect of ruling out algebras stably isomorphic to $C(\mathbb T)$ from the composition series of a graph algebra.
+In the case of a finite graph, if the graph $C^*$-algebra has real rank zero, then it decomposes as an extension of an $\mathcal O_\infty$-stable quotient by an AF ideal (see the proof of \cite[Theorem A]{FaurotSchafhauser:PAMS}).
+Using this, and the fact that nuclear dimension computations reduce to finite graphs, \cite[Theorem B]{FaurotSchafhauser:PAMS} obtains an optimal upper bound of one for graphs with condition (K) satisfying an additional condition on sources, by means of using the results on Problem \ref{q:NdimExtension} from \cite{Evington:JOT}.
 Some examples of positive answers to Problem \ref{q:NDimGraph} coming from graphs with stabilised circle algebra quotients can be found in \cite{ENSW:inPrep}.

 In another direction, {$C^*$}-algebras associated to amenable groups give a particularly prominent class of examples which have some type I behaviour.

 \begin{question} Determine for which countable discrete amenable groups the group {$C^*$}-algebra has finite nuclear dimension.
 Even better, compute the exact nuclear dimension of such groups. \end{question}